 Exploration of three-dimensional form through sculptural media, emphasis on carving, modeling and combining media to produce expressive content.
 May be repeated up to three times.
 Students who repeat the course also explore the role of abstraction within contemporary media with a focus on independent student research and individual assignments.
+May be repeated for credit.
 Not offered every year.